About Dr. Sugarbaker

-Dr. Paul Sugarbaker’s Background
+Dr. Paul Sugarbaker’s Medical Specializations

 Dr. Sugarbaker is a surgical oncologist who specializes in rare malignancies and cancers, including mesothelioma, colorectal cancer, appendiceal cancer, and pseudomyxoma peritonei.
 He is a talented gastrointestinal surgeon and is best known for his work treating peritoneal mesothelioma with cytoreductive surgery and heated chemotherapy.